-Source: Aeolos product booklet for Aeolos-V-3kW (see Appendix 1), provided on request from the manufacturer (Aeolos Windenergie GmbH, 2020)
+Source: Aeolos product booklet for Aeolos-V-3kW, provided on request from the manufacturer (Aeolos Windenergie GmbH, 2020)

-The low cut-in wind speed of 2.5 m/s allows for an almost continuous wind energy production even at any available wind speed.
-However, the Aeolos-V-3kW turbine also deals well with higher wind speeds and survives velocities of 52.5 m/s.
+The low cut-in wind speed of 2.5 m/s allows for an almost continuous wind energy production even at low wind speeds.
+Aeolos-V-3kW also deals well with higher wind speeds and survives velocities up to 52.5 m/s.
 The maximum power output of 3.8 kW is generated at a wind speed of 13 m/s.
-Compared to the wind conditions in the sample domains, displayed in Table 6, the turbine should perform well and safely.
+Compared to the wind conditions in the sample domains, displayed in Table 5, the turbine should perform well and safely.
 Additional security, especially at high wind speeds, is provided by a limitation to the blade rotation per minute and a mechanical break that can be activated automatically or manually.

-Table 6: Minimum and maximum wind speeds in the sample domains no further information on the performance of the turbine for higher wind speeds could be obtained.
+The noise level of the Aeolos-V-3kW turbine is very low (< 45 dB(A)); i.e., less noisy than a common household refrigerator, which emits approximately 55 dB(A) (EHS Yale, 2020).
+The manufacturer provides a power curve in the product brochure, which determines the power output of the turbine for wind speeds up to 16 m/s.
+Unfortunately, no further information on the performance of the turbine for higher wind speeds could be obtained.
 Therefore, a constant power output of 2.500 W is assumed for wind speeds from 17 m/s to 35 m/s.
 Higher wind speeds are not part of the datasets of the sample domains.
 From the available values, the power curve was extended to the whole range (2.5 m/s-35 m/s) by curve fitting.
-The power curve can then be stated as displayed in Figure 10.
+The power curve can then be stated as displayed in Figure 11.
 As the power output is assumed to stay constant after reaching an input wind speed of 17 m/s, in the graphical representation, the power curve is only shown until this limit.